Vũ Văn Mẫu: Early life and career

-Vũ Văn Mẫu was born in 1914 in Hanoi, Tonkin, French Indochina.
+He was born on 25 July 1914 in Hanoi, Tonkin, French Indochina.
 He earned a doctorate in law from the Faculté de droit de Paris and practiced law in Hanoi.
-After Vietnam’s partition in 1954, he moved to Saigon with his family and joined the Faculty of Law at the University of Saigon, where he became the Dean of the Faculty.
+After Vietnam's partition in 1954, he moved to Saigon with his family and joined the Faculty of Law at the University of Saigon, where he became the Dean of the Faculty.
 He was recognized as an expert in civil and historical law.
 After several years as a professor he then became a local Saigon judge, rising through the ranks to become Judge of the Saigon Superior Court.
 During his legal career and even during retirement and exile, he authored a number of books, including one entitled Vietnamese Civil Law.

 Political career

-After carrying out the referendum of South Vietnam in 1955, deposing the Head of State Bảo Đại and the State of Vietnam.
+After carrying out the referendum of South Vietnam in 1955, deposing the Chief of State Bảo Đại and the State of Vietnam.
 Then Prime Minister Ngô Đình Diệm established a new government, Republic of Vietnam which Diệm proclaimed himself as president and invited Mẫu to hold the position of Foreign Minister of the Republic of Vietnam.

 He held this position for eight years, from 1955 to 1963.
 During the Buddhist crisis of 1963, he resigned on August 22, 1963, shaving his head like a monk in protest.
 He strongly opposed the fierce repressive measures of the Ngô Đình Diệm's government against Buddhism.
 When he attempted to leave the Republic of Vietnam to join a pilgrimage to India, he was arrested and placed under house arrest.

 Mẫu was South Vietnam's ambassador to the United Kingdom, Belgium, and the Netherlands in the mid- to late 1960s.

 In the early 1970s, he was elected Senator of the Republic where he became a prominent national politician.

 Prime Minister of South Vietnam (1975)

-In 1975, he became Prime Minister of the Republic of Vietnam under President Dương Văn Minh.
+On 28 April 1975, he became Prime Minister of the Republic of Vietnam under President Dương Văn Minh.
 During his tenure, he was always active in the movement for peace and reconciliation for the nation.
 Therefore, when General Dương Văn Minh became president, he was nominated for the post of Prime Minister of the Republic of Vietnam for the purpose of participating in negotiations to end the war.
 However, he was only in office for only two days when the Republic of Vietnam collapsed before the advancing army of the National Front for the Liberation of South Vietnam.
 He had to join President Dương Văn Minh and Vice President Nguyễn Văn Huyền in declaring their unconditional surrender to avoid further bloodshed.

-Post-Fall of Saigon and exile
+Post–Fall of Saigon and exile

 Like General Dương Văn Minh, he was a moderate, supporting the policy of handing over the government to the Liberation Army.
 Therefore, the Revolutionary government only implemented monitoring measures, not being strict with him.
 After the situation stabilized, Mẫu was allowed to leave the country to immigrate to France in 1988 and settled there for the rest of his life.
-He died on August 20, 1998 in Paris, aged 84.
+He died on August 20, 1998, in Paris, aged 84.